pranay2704/Research_mind/README.md

 ## Overview

-ScoutAI takes a research topic, searches the web for relevant information, reads deeper content from selected sources, writes a draft report, and then critiques the report to improve quality.
+Research mind takes a research topic, searches the web for relevant information, reads deeper content from selected sources, writes a draft report, and then critiques the report to improve quality.

 ## Features